TandonDevOps/IndraABM/capital/origin_of_money/paper.md

         goods_list = list(goods_dict.keys())
         good = random.choice(goods_list)
         ```
-        so that the first good in the dictionary will not have the priority when endowed to the agents by the nature.
+        so that the first good in the dictionary will not have the priority when endowed to the agents by nature.
     - Implementation of Divisibility

-        We give each good a divisibility decimal value, ranged from 0 to 1, representing its degree of divisibility.
+        We give each good a divisibility decimal value, ranging from 0 to 1, representing its degree of divisibility.
 The higher the value is, the less divisible the good is.
-If divisibility is on, wherever the goods quantity is applied during calculation, it will be multiplied by the divisibility value, representing that instead of taking the value directly from the avaliable amount of each agent, one unit now is instead one smallest tradable unit, so basically more divisible item can have more potential opportunities to be traded with as it has more tradeable units.
+If divisibility is on, wherever the goods quantity is applied during calculation, it will be multiplied by the divisibility value, representing that instead of taking the value directly from the available amount of each agent, one unit now is instead one smallest tradable unit, so basically more divisible item can have more potential opportunities to be traded with as it has more tradable units.

         The following is an example of how divisibility is applied in our model:
         ```python